XDaiNYU/ResidueX/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-The MIT License is a permissive license that allows for:
-- Commercial use
-- Modification
-- Distribution
-- Private use

-While providing liability protection for the authors.

 ## Contact